mcp-tavily

 Tell me about Anthropic's newly released MCP protocol

 Tell me about redwood trees.
+Please use MLA format in markdown syntax and include the URLs in the citations.
 Exclude Wikipedia sources.

 Give me the top 10 AI-related news in the last 5 days